 3. Joining Letter After Maternity Leave

-For employees returning from maternity leave, this template confirms the date of return and any necessary documentation.
+For employees returning from maternity leave, this template confirms the return date and any required documentation.

 Sample Joining Letter for an Employee Returning After Maternity Leave: